-IAEA urges Russia to show restraint after its attacks caused Ukrainian nuclear plants to lose power
+IAEA calls for restraint as Russian attacks cause Ukrainian nuclear plants to lose power

 Andrii Muravskyi — 7 February, 16:41

-IAEA urges Russia to show restraint after its attacks caused Ukrainian nuclear plants to lose power
+IAEA calls for restraint as Russian attacks cause Ukrainian nuclear plants to lose power

-Ukrainian nuclear power plants have stopped operations due to Russia's attack on the morning of 7 February.
-Such strikes put nuclear safety at risk.
+Ukrainian nuclear power plants have stopped operations due to a Russian attack on the morning of 7 February, and the situation is compromising nuclear safety.

-Source: Rafael Grossi, Director General of the International Atomic Energy Agency (IAEA), on X (Twitter); a statement of the IAEA Director General on Situation in Ukraine
+Source: Rafael Grossi, Director General of the International Atomic Energy Agency (IAEA), on X (Twitter); a statement by the IAEA Director General on the situation in Ukraine

-Details: Grossi said Ukraine's nuclear plants were forced to stop generating electricity after a large-scale Russian strike on the morning of 7 February.
+Details: Grossi said Ukraine's nuclear plants were forced to stop generating electricity after the large-scale Russian strike on the morning of 7 February.

 Advertisement:

-Grossi called for restraint, warning that further deterioration in Ukraine's power grid could have dangerous repercussions.
+Grossi called for restraint, warning that the deterioration in Ukraine's power grid is having dangerous repercussions.

 On Friday 6 February, Grossi said that "amid increased military activity impacting the Ukrainian electrical grid", three IAEA teams are visiting 10 substations critical to nuclear safety and security in Ukraine.

-He said that incidents at the Chornobyl Nuclear Power Plant in late January were further evidence of decreasing grid stability within Ukraine.
+He said incidents at the Chornobyl Nuclear Power Plant in late January provide further evidence of decreasing grid stability within Ukraine.

-An IAEA team was informed that diesel generators for the New Safe Confinement and the Interim Spent Nuclear Fuel Dry Storage Facility at the site unexpectedly started on 23 January 2026 due to fluctuations from the grid.
+An IAEA team was informed that the diesel generators for the site's New Safe Confinement and Interim Spent Nuclear Fuel Dry Storage Facility unexpectedly started on 23 January due to fluctuations from the grid.

-The diesel generators for both facilities were manually switched back to standby mode within a few minutes, which again highlighted the impact of military action on power systems and safety systems, Grossi said.
+The diesel generators for both facilities were manually switched back to standby mode within minutes.
+This further highlighted the impact of military action on power systems and safety systems, Grossi said.

 Background: